1. Name and Headquarters

 - Director - Discipline and Appeals

-Up to two directors shall be elected from the membership at large to serve as Directors-at-Large
+Up to three directors shall be elected from the membership at large to serve as Directors-at-Large

 Up to four directors shall be elected from the membership at large to fill the following Officer positions: